 What makes these sleep aids so great for pregnant moms is that you are not taking any prescription drug, over the counter sleep aid or sleep supplement.Melatonin suppressing blue light comes from not only your light bulbs but all of your electronic devices as well - televisions, cell phones, iPads, Kindle Fire, iPods, etc.

-While there are blue light blocking shields you can apply on all of these devices, the easiest and least expensive option is to wear blue light blocking glasses like these - for less than $10.
+While there are blue light blocking shields you can apply on all of these devices, the easiest and least expensive option is to wear blue light blocking glasses.

 Orange or amber colored lenses block blue light.
-I've been wearing mine in the evening for over a year.
+I've been wearing mine in the evening for 5 years.
 It is incredible how after a short time of putting them on, I feel sleepy.
 Although I may check my text messages on my phone or take a quick look at a website in the evening, I do try to stay away from the mental stimulation that comes from researching something on the web, placing an order or checking on the news.

 Watching a TV show that's not too stimulating or disturbing while wearing my blue light blocking glasses is a good way to relax in the evening.Uvex SCT-Orange UV Anti-Fog Lens